-The logging routines takes as argument a (polymorphic) formatting string, followed by the formatting parameters, and finally returns unit.
-It is also possible to catch the generated message, and to pass it to a continuation that finally returns a value different that unit.
+The logging routines take as argument a (polymorphic) formatting string, followed by the formatting parameters, and finally return unit.
+It is also possible to catch the generated message, and to pass it to a continuation that finally returns a value different than unit.